ThaumielSparrow/django-cdt/README.md

 content_pen.strokeStyle = '#2d85f0';
 ```

-For the drawing board, it requires a equal width and height with the browser.
-So, I deal it with such scripts.
+Drawing board is set to match browser dimensions.

 ```
 canvas.width = document.documentElement.clientWidth;
 canvas.height = document.documentElement.clientHeight;
 ```

-But this will appear horizontal and vertical scroll bars, and I set the style of the body ```scroll-x:hidden; scroll-y:hidden;``` Thus, the size adaptive will not affect the typesetting of the sketch page.
+I eliminate scroll bars and lock the page for a cleaner and simpler UI.

-Besides, what the tester draws should be stored in the server temperorily, but these images are firstly shown as canvas.
-I turn canvas to base64 encoded image format string, and send it to the server.
+The canvas is converted to base64 encoded image format string, and sent to the server.

 The front end is as follows.